Mohannedkandil/express-arduino-basic/readme.md

 ##Starting The Application

-With the arduino board wired and connected via usb, start the express server
+With the arduino board wired and connected via usb, start the express server:

 > `node index.js`